Liz Brockman is a Partner in the firm’s Los Angeles office and is a member of the firm’s Insurance Coverage practice group.

 Widely considered an industry leader by her peers, Liz has been responsible for several published opinions before the California Supreme Court and the California Court of Appeal, including the landmark case Foster-Gardner Inc. v.
 National Union Fire Ins.
 Co. of Pittsburgh, PA.
 (1998); where the Supreme Court held that absent a suit filed in a court of law, a general liability insurer has no duty to defend; and Federal Ins.
 Co. v.
 MBL, Inc. (2013); where the California Court of Appeal held that an insurer's reservation of rights to deny coverage based on the qualified pollution exclusion and property damage outside the policy period do not give rise to the right to independent counsel.

 Liz is frequently called upon by clients and various organizations to give presentations on a variety of subject matters relating to emerging issues in insurance law in California, including those specifically relating to the area of long tail claims, and is often asked to participate in seminars and workshops on newly passed legislation and related regulations, and guidelines necessary for corporate compliance.
+She has been a frequent speaker at the Environmental & Emerging Claim Manager Association Annual Conferences on multiple topics relevant to the handling of environmental claims nationwide.

 - Obtained summary judgment in the Central District of California on behalf of an insurance company client in an insurance coverage case involving allegations of breach of contract and bad faith.
 The case involved issues of law relating to whether a third party can tender for an insured, whether notice of a suit makes a difference and/or whether an insurer has obligations to continue investigating after being tendered a Potentially Responsible Party notice letter.